mugwomp93/muOS_Customization/README.md

 For the Miyoo Mini (Plus), see [1playerinsertcoin's original Reddit posts](https://www.reddit.com/u/1playerinsertcoin/s/yhapRMwOJz).
 It's worth checking out all of their other overlays, too.
 #
+***Updated 2025-01-08:***
+- clarified that custom palettes for DMG and GBP may need to be copied to TF2 if muOS has been migrated to SD2 using the Task Toolkit

 ***Updated 2024-12-30:***
 - Fixed a minor visual artifact present in some GBP overlays